 It was something really very different, something that I responded to.
 Not through any reasoning—it was more just an emotional reaction, that meant more to me than somebody explaining it.

 What do you think Christo and Jeanne-Claude’s art means, wrapping things?

-I don’t know.
-When Christo and Jeanne-Claude were asked, why they did it, they would reply “Because we just want to do it because we think it’s beautiful.”
+When Christo and Jeanne-Claude were asked why they did it, they would reply, “We just want to do it because we think it’s beautiful.”
 That’s enough for me!

 When we first met, I bought a small package because I couldn’t afford much more.
-I donated it to the Art Gallery of NSW much later on.
-I still don’t know what’s in it — it will stay wrapped.
+I donated it to the Art Gallery of New South Wales much later on.
+I still don’t know what’s in it.
+It will stay wrapped.

 What did you like about Christo and Jeanne-Claude personally?

 Both Christo and Jeanne-Claude were absolutely charismatic and totally committed to their art.
 Their enthusiasm and determination, their single-minded drive to get things done captured you and brought you along.
 Not only me, but everybody who worked with them.
 They recruited people from all walks of life—they could appeal to everyone, not just people who were interested in art.

 When we were working on Wrapped Coast at Little Bay, what is now a beautiful golf course was a rubbish dump, and every afternoon the council workers would dump garbage.
 On the first morning, they laughed.
 The next day, after chatting to Christo and Jeanne-Claude, they began helping us.
 Christo and Jeanne-Claude managed to make them feel the need to be part of the project, and that was the same with young and old, with students and volunteers, with everybody who worked on it or talked to them.